MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-azure-hosted-auth.md

 * Setting environment variables `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, and `AZURE_TENANT_ID` as defined in [Environment Variables](#environment-variables) configures the `DefaultAzureCredential` to authenticate as the service principal specified by the values.
 * Setting `.managedIdentityClientId(String)` on the builder or environment variable `AZURE_CLIENT_ID` configures the `DefaultAzureCredential` to authenticate as a user defined managed identity, verse leaving them empty configures it to authenticate as a system assigned managed identity.
-* Setting `.tenantId(String)` on the builder or environment variable `AZURE_TENANT_ID` configures the `DefaultAzureCredential` to authenticate to a specific tenant for shared token cache, Visual Studio Code and IntelliJ IDEA.
+* Setting `.tenantId(String)` on the builder or environment variable `AZURE_TENANT_ID` configures the `DefaultAzureCredential` to authenticate to a specific tenant for shared token cache, Visual Studio Code, and IntelliJ IDEA.
 * Setting environment variable `AZURE_USERNAME` configures the `DefaultAzureCredential` to pick the corresponding cached token from the shared token cache.
 * Setting `.intelliJKeePassDatabasePath(String)` on the builder configures the `DefaultAzureCredential` to read a specific KeePass file when authenticating with IntelliJ credentials.